Homepage > Journal > What is flat design?

 Today's response to this problem in the form of Flat Design 2.0 has actually made this problem quite irrelevant.

-The thesis of Flat Design's lower navigational usability had its basis in the belief that users of a mobile or web application have trouble recognizing and distinguishing interactive elements from those that were not linked.
+The thesis of flat design's lower navigational usability had its basis in the belief that mobile or web application users have trouble recognizing and distinguishing interactive elements from those that are not linked.

 As Kate Moran, a researcher associated with the Nielsen Norman Group, suggests in her article "Flat Design: Its Origins, Its Problems, and Why Flat 2.0 Is Better for Users," without visual cues, the cost of interacting with an app is higher.